This ultimate guide on what to pack for your gap year will help guide you on everything you should, and shouldn’t be putting in your pack.

 This is only an example packing list and of course can be varied or modified depending on where you are going, what you are doing or personal need.
 Packing is a very individual and personal thing, and there is no definitive rule or law on the subject so please take this as a suggestion only.

 Specialist equipment such as prescription diving masks, climbing gear, tents or other camping equipment are optional depending if you want to engage in those activities with your own kit, but on the whole are not really necessary.
 You have to balance out functional need over the practicality of lugging it about with you for 6 months or more, but remember most items like this can be bought or hired abroad as and when you need it.
 Travelling lightly, but still having everything you need is the key.

 This example packing list is sufficient for any trip from a month to a year, and all of these things on this list can fit easily into a small to average sized backpack (around 50 litres) with room to spare, and with essential items and electronics carried in a smaller daypack (which can be used for everyday use when abroad).

 (These can be carried on your person in a small daypack or carry on luggage)

 - Tickets, insurance and any other travel documents.
 (It is a good idea to have photocopies stored separately in your main pack too, copies emailed to yourself or saved to a cloud drive so you can access and print them off at any time).

 - Any youth/student cards, PADI diving certificate cards, TEFL qualifications you may have or need.

-- Cash in the local currency (a week’s worth is often good to start off with), a small amount in GBP or USD for back up (to exchange as needed or pay for visas on arrival, many countries only accept USD at the border) plus any credit cards, debit cards, pre paid cards or travellers cheques you choose to travel with.
+- Cash in the local currency (a week’s worth is often good to start off with), a small amount in GBP or USD for back up (to exchange as needed or pay for visas on arrival, many countries only accept USD at the border) plus any credit cards, debit cards or pre paid cards you choose to travel with.

 - Book, guidebook or eBook.